linxuanzhenlxz/emotion-vad/README.md

 The valence, arousal, and dominance lexicons

 These are sourced from the NRC-VAD Lexicon.
-See terms of use at the bottom of the linked page.